Skip navigation

 Pro: Excellent Low-Light Performance

-The Panasonic Lumix GH5S excels in low-light conditions, thanks to its 10.2MP Micro Four Thirds sensor.
 This makes it an ideal choice for filmmakers who often work in challenging lighting environments.

 Con: No In-Body Image Stabilization

-Unlike its sibling, the GH5, the GH5S does not feature in-body image stabilization.
 This could be a drawback for some users who require steady footage without relying on a gimbal or other stabilizing equipment.

 Feature: V-Log L Included

 The GH5S includes the V-Log L color profile, which allows for greater dynamic range and more flexibility in post-production.
-This is a valuable addition for filmmakers looking to achieve a cinematic look in their projects.

-Buy the Panasonic Lumix GH5S on Best Buy
+Buy the Panasonic Lumix GH5S on Amazon Buy the Panasonic Lumix GH5S on Best Buy

 Canon EOS C200